-The Company made a profit before tax of £4,667 thousand in the year ended 31 December 2019 (2018: profit of £5,623 thousand).
-This comprises an underwriting profit of £455 thousand (2018: £962 thousand), net investment income of £1,264 thousand (2018: £1,608 thousand) and a profit from other activities of £2,948 thousand (2018: £3,053 thousand)
+The Company made an IFRS profit before tax of £3,845 thousand in the year ended 31 December 2020 (2019: £4,667 thousand).
+This comprised underwriting profit of £274 thousand (2019: £455 thousand), net investment income of £1,469 thousand (2019: £1,264 thousand) and other income of £2,102 thousand (2019: other income of £2,948 thousand).

-Gross written premium fell by 4% in the year (2018: fell by 10%).
-New business sales were down largely due to no longer participating in aggregator sites offset by a strong retention of back book policies.
+Gross written premium fell by 3% in the year (2019: fell by 4%).
+New business sales were down due to a highly competitive home insurance market now coping with Covid-19 lockdown disruption seeing lower branch footfall, offset in part by strong digital growth and strong retention rates.
 The majority of written premium is ceded to the Company's parent AIL, through a quota share reinsurance arrangement, with levies being excluded from this arrangement.
-Gross claims incurred of £49,278 thousand (2018: £61,632 thousand) decreased due to the impact of adverse weather in 2018 not replicated in 2019.
-Net claims incurred are £1,282 thousand (2018: negative £187 thousand) due to the reinsurance arrangement with AIL.
+Gross claims incurred of £43,853 thousand (2019: £50,334 thousand) decreased due to the favourable impacts of reduced economic activity from the impact of COVID 19 on current year claims.

-The Company's net investment income for the year of £1,264 thousand (2018: £1,608 thousand) comprised interest receivable of £847 thousand and unrealised losses on the Company's holding of financial investments in Government Bonds and Collective Investment Undertakings of £417 thousand.
-The Company received non-insurance income of £4,212 thousand (2018: £4,661 thousand).
+The Company's net investment income for the year of £1,469 thousand (2019: £1,264 thousand) comprised interest receivable of £817 thousand and unrealised gains on the Company's holding of financial investments in Government Bonds and Collective Investment Undertakings of £652 thousand.
+The Company received non-insurance income of £3,571 thousand (2019: £4,212 thousand).

-On 11 April 2019 the Board approved a capital reduction of £51,400 thousand approved by special resolution from its parent's Board.
-It then also declared an interim dividend of £50,000 thousand.
+The Board declared an interim dividend of £14,000 thousand.
 There have been no other significant business or other events during the year which have had a material effect on the Company.

-Section A of this report sets out further details about the Company's key operations and financial performance over the reporting period.
+Section A of this report sets out further details about the Company's key operations and financial performance over the year.